lief-project/LIEF/doc/sphinx/extended/pdb/index.rst

         let pdb = lief::pdb::load("some.pdb");

-At this point, the PDB instance (:class:`lief.pdb.DebugInfo`/:cpp:class:`LIEF::pdb::DebugInfo`) can be used to explore the PDB debug info:
+At this point, the PDB instance (|lief-pdb-debug-info|) can be used to explore the PDB debug info:

 .. tabs::